AmrutaALokhande/Delta-Demo/README.md

 # Delta-Demo
-this is demo for Git and Github
+this is demo for Git and Github.